Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Results

+Analyzing the nature of the bands involved, we find that the dominant orbitals in these regions remain unchanged when the lattice parameter increase.
+The band crossings around $-0.6~\text{eV}$ mainly involve the W $d_{x^2-y^2}$ and $d_{xy}$ orbitals, with a weaker contribution from $d_{zx}$ and $d_{zy}$, all of which are coupled to the Gd $d_{x^2-y^2}$, $d_{xy}$, $d_{zx}$, and $d_{zy}$ orbitals.
+In addition, the electronic states near the Fermi level at the $K$ and $K'$ points are largely dominated by the Gd-$d$ orbitals ($d_{zx}$, $d_{zy}$, and $d_{x^2-y^2}$), which couple to the W $d_{zx}$, $d_{zy}$, and $d_{z^2}$.
+Around the $\Gamma$ point, a strong contribution from the Gd-$d_{z^2}$ orbital is observed.

+In Figure~\ref{fig5}, we provide an overview by considering only the AHC exactly at the Fermi point, while considering more points for the lattice parameter.
+We observe an initial increasing trend of the AHC, reaching a maximum of $463~\text{S/cm}$ at $a=3.38~\mathrm{\AA}$, translating into a dramatic 209\% increase in the AHC for a moderate lattice expansion of 1.8\%, followed by a plateau until $a=3.42~\mathrm{\AA}$, and then a decrease as the lattice parameter increases further.
 We compared our results against other studies focusing on the AHC in 2D materials.
 SrRuO$_{3}$, for instance, exhibits a peak AHC of $-157 ~\text{S/cm}$ under a $0.47~\%$ strain \cite{samanta2021tailoring}.
 Similarly, the AHC at the Fermi level in Mn$_{2}$NO$_{2}$, Mn$_{2}$NF$_{2}$, and Mn$_{2}$N(OH)$_{2}$, with respective values of $470~\text{S/cm}$, $66 ~\text{S/cm}$, and $147~$ S/cm \cite{jena2022surface} are comparable to our results ($426 ~$S/cm, $-54~ $S/cm and $150~ $S/cm).
 We also compared our results to those obtained for the WSe$_2$/VSe$_2$ bilayer, where the AHC values range from $40~\text{S/cm}$ to $100 ~\text{S/cm}$ under a perpendicular electric field applied to the surface\cite{marfoua2022reversal}.
 To enable direct comparison with other theoretical works, we express our results in \( e^2/h \) instead of \text{S/cm} by considering \( 1\,e^2/h \approx 3.874 \times 10^{-5} \,\text{S} \) and our out-of-plane cell length of $30~\mathrm{\AA}$ to eliminate the cm unit.
 The converted values are expressed in the following table:

 The value obtained for the vc-relax configuration, $-0.825\,e^2/h$, matches the AHC found at the Fermi level in Eu/WSe$_2$ \cite{carbone2022engineering}.
 Furthermore, our results lie within the same order of magnitude as those reported for the ferromagnetic compound FeGeTe$_2$, where the AHC ranges between ($0.4-1.5~e^2/h$)\cite{guo2023modulating}.